boydm/phoenix_markdown/README.md

 You can configure phoenix_markdown vie two seperate configuration blocks.

 The first one is,
-literally, the options that will be passed in to Earmark as it renders the markdown into html.
+literally, the options that will be passed to Earmark as it renders the markdown into html.

 ```elixir
   config :phoenix_markdown, :earmark, %Earmark.Options{